 Now, after over 20 years experience, the “Charter” has been shown to be a useful and important tool that delivers social, environmental and economic benefits and indeed can be described as a model of governance that delivers Protected Areas as sustainable tourism destinations.
 Inspirational ideas from parks themselves, and case studies can also be found at the end of this page.

-For more information and details on how Protected Areas operate as sustainable tourism destinations and how the business partners work alongside the park, please visit the Charter website or contact us to find out more about the European Charter and how your Protected Area can join the Charter network and make your area good for business and good for biodiversity!
+For more information and details on how Protected Areas operate as sustainable tourism destinations and how the business partners work alongside the park, please visit the Sustainable Tourism Section or contact us to find out more about the European Charter and how your Protected Area can join the Charter network and make your area good for business and good for biodiversity!

 - pdfGood for Parks, Good for People - ECST benefits, conditions and guidelines

 - pdf2015 ECST Renewal and Retraining, Vilm Report